lawtronicus/myFlix-client/README.md

 ## Introduction

 Welcome to the myFlix React app!
 This single-page application provides a platform for movie enthusiasts to browse and learn about various films.
 It integrates with a server-side REST API to fetch and display movies and related data.
 The app is built using the MERN stack (MongoDB, Express, React, and Node.js), offering a responsive and interactive user experience.
+Take a look at the app here: https://my-flix-application.netlify.app/.

 ## Features